 70% agree that abortion facilities should be held to the same medical standards as any ordinary hospital.
 73.8% support states being able to pass safeguards that ensure abortion facilities comply with basic medical practices and sanitation.

 78.2% of Americans believe that physicians performing abortions should be able to transfer women who experience complications directly to the emergency room.

-65% of Americans, including 50% of those who identify as pro-choice, oppose abortion because of the possibility an unborn child may have Down syndrome.
+70% of Americans, including 56% of those who identify as pro-choice, 59% of Democrats, and 70% of Independents, oppose abortion based on the expectation that an unborn child may have Down syndrome.

 54% of voters – including 69% of Republicans and 59% of Independents – disapprove of big corporations, such as Netflix and Disney, getting involved with abortion politics (40% strongly disapprove).